pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 Having to pass a JSON as a policy document did not feel optimal.

 I work in the financial industry, and compliance is important.
-So, I searched for something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level, which would help us adhere to security requirements.
+So, I searched for something that allowed me to easily unit test IAM Policy documents, preferably at the Statement level,to help us adhere to security requirements.

 Before reinventing the wheel, I searched for existing packages in JavaScript for manipulating IAM Policy documents.